Computing Threshold Budgets in Discrete-Bidding Games: Finding threshold budgets is in and co

 Note that the third case can occur only finitely many times, since a restart causes the spare change to strictly increase, and the spare change is bounded by $k$.
 Thus, eventually, the play in $G_{T, \G}$ falls into one of the first two cases, which implies that $\play(c_0, f, g)$ is winning for \PO. \end{proof}

-\begin{corollary} The proof of Lem.~\ref{lemma:TBparity-iff-thresh} constructs a \PO winning strategy $f$ in $\G$.
+\begin{remark} The proof of Lemma~\ref{lemma:TBparity-iff-thresh} constructs a \PO winning strategy $f$ in $\G$.
 Note that in order to implement $f$, we only need to keep track of a vertex in $G_{T, \G}$.
 Thus, its memory size equals the size of $G_{T, \G}$, which is linear in the size of $\G$.
-This is significantly smaller than previously known constructions in parity and reachability discrete-bidding games, where the strategy size is polynomial in $k$, and is thus exponential when $k$ is given in binary. \end{corollary}
+This is significantly smaller than previously known constructions in parity and reachability discrete-bidding games, where the strategy size is polynomial in $k$, and is thus exponential when $k$ is given in binary. \end{remark}

 The following lemma shows completeness; namely, that a correct guess of $T$ implies that \PO wins from every vertex in $G_{T, \G}$.